libersoft-org/nemp-client-web/INSTALL.md

 /etc/init.d/nginx restart
 ```

-**IMPORTANT NOTE:** In this case, you cannot run the NEMP server on the same network port as your NGINX server.
-Please edit your **settings.json** file and change the HTTPS port to something else than 443 and and turn off the HTTP (by default on port 80) by setting the "http_run" property from "true" to "false" as it is used by NGINX too.
+**IMPORTANT NOTE:** If you are using this software for NEMP Server, you cannot run the NEMP Server on the same network port as your NGINX Server.
+Please edit your **settings.json** file in your NEMP Server "src" directory and change the HTTPS port to something else than 443 and and turn off the HTTP (by default on port 80) by setting the "http_run" property from "true" to "false" as it is used by NGINX too.
 Don't forget to specify the NEMP Server HTTPS port in the TXT record in your DNS as well.